westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 - Do you need to cast implicitly?
 - How can you read input from a Console?
 - How can you output something to a Console?
-- How to create a function which prompts a user to input something and then prints what was inputed?
+- How to create a function which prompts a user to input something and then prints what was inputted?